Orababa/Genomics-two-B/README.md

 Reference: <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Introduction
+## Introduction (by @Toxhin)
 *Mycobacterium tuberculosis* is a Gram-positive rod-shaped bacterium that is known to cause tuberculosis.
-Tuberculosis (TB) is one of the world’s most dangerous infectious diseases and contributes to about two million annual deaths globally.
+Tuberculosis (TB) is one of the world’s most dangerous infectious diseases and contributes to about 1.4 million annual deaths globally.
 Mutational changes in the genome of M. tuberculosis strains is one of the major contributing factors to its multidrug resistance nature and increased virulence.

 The genomics-two-B team recreated a galaxy tutorial on M. tuberculosis bacterium variant analysis which aims at identifying the variants, filtering the variants,predicting drug resistance from the identified variants and annotating the variants.
 This markdown contains the comprehensive step-wise procedure carried out during the recreation of the tutorial.

 -----

-## Get Your Data
+## Get Your Data (by @Toxhin)

 The data used in the tutorial can be obtained using two methods:
 1. By importing the files from Zenodo.